Skip to content

 Latest Version

-Check GitHub Releases or the JitPack badge for the current version number.
+Check GitHub Releases or Maven Central for the current version number.

 Platform-Specific Artifacts